Film & Visual Culture (with Foundation Year)

 Course structure

-Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
-You will also have the opportunity to have a one-to-one meeting with your tutor each week, as well as regular local and national field trips.
+Teaching on this course is structured into lectures for all students, seminars of around 10–20 students, and tutorials typically with no more than 10 students.
+You will also have the opportunity to meet one-to-one with your tutor each week, in addition to joining local and national field trips.

-For the Film and Visual Culture part of your combined honours degree, you will have approximately 7 teaching hours each week in your first year, which reduces to approximately 6 teaching hours in your second and third years.
-On top of teaching hours, you are also expected to spend around 14 hours studying independently each week, as well as group study to prepare for any group assessments you may have.
+For the Film and Visual Culture part of your combined honours degree, you will have approximately 7 teaching hours each week in your first year, reducing to around 6 teaching hours in your second and third years.
+In addition to these teaching hours, you are expected to spend approximately 14 hours per week studying independently, alongside group work to prepare for any group assessments.

 Assessment and feedback